This is the message Excel has been telling those of us who have been trying to force it to do commissions ☝.

 Conclusion: Competitive Map

 Spiff is shareable (multi-tenant), connected, and built for commissions.
 There are a handful of competitors that offer these attributes to varying degrees, but none of them is both maintainable and scalable.
-In our opinion, these other software platforms aren’t maintainable or scalable.
-Only Spiff is both maintainable and scalable.
+In our opinion, only Spiff is both maintainable and scalable.

 So here’s our view of the competitive landscape.